Release of MWI Shipping

 Marine Weather Intelligence (MWI), a specialist in marine weather and operational decision support, officially presented MWI Shipping during Euromaritime 2026, held from 3 to 5 February 2026.

-MWI Shipping is a decision-support platform specifically designed for the shipping industry and complex maritime operations.
+MWI Shipping is a routing and weather forecast platform specifically designed for the shipping industry and complex maritime operations.
 The solution addresses the growing need for safer navigation, optimised performance and regulatory compliance in an increasingly constrained operational environment.

 Although officially showcased at Euromaritime this month, the MWI platform has been deployed and used in real operating conditions for over two years.
 It is currently active on more than 60 vessels, including merchant ships and special transport units.

-MWI Shipping builds on proven modules, partly derived from the experience gained with MWI Yachting (launched in 2025), and adapts them to the operational realities of commercial fleets and offshore activities.
+MWI Shipping builds on proven modules, partly derived from the experience gained in ocean racing, and adapts them to the operational realities of commercial fleets and offshore activities.

 MWI Shipping integrates the recognised meteorological expertise of Christian Dumard and transforms complex multi-model weather data into clear, actionable decisions.